AltSysrq/astrocol/README.md

 - The memory associated with the element is released.

-See the Memory Management subsection of the C Interface section for further details.

 ### Automatic Implementations

 In general, few method implementations in an AST protocol do anything